-Rest.
 It is usually painful to use the affected joint.
 Resting it for a day or two can help alleviate inflammation, pain, swelling, and other symptoms.

-Elevation.
-If possible, elevate the affected limb to help reduce swelling.
-If is the knee is affected, sit down with the foot resting on a footstool or lie down with the foot propped up on a pillow.
+If possible, elevating the affected limb can help help reduce swelling.
+If the knee is affected, sitting down with the foot resting on a footstool or lying down with the foot propped up on a pillow may provide symptom relief.

 In This Article: